techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Details
 1. Users would key in the available treatments in their clinic, specifying the treatment name, cost and its duration.
-2. In case of missing or invalid command arguments, the system prompts users with an error message to enter the command correctly.
+2. In the event of missing or invalid command arguments, the system prompts users with an error message to enter the command correctly.
 3. The system cross-references the new treatment name with existing records in the `Model` to prevent duplicate entries.
 If a duplicate is found, an error message informs the user.
 4. If step 3 is completed without any exceptions, the new treatment record is created and stored in the system.